redcurry/git_tutorial/tutorial.md

 Merging can become a little more complicated when you make parallel changes on the same line in different branches (either by you or your collaborator).

-For example, let's make a new branch and change a line (we'll do it in a single step this time):
+For example, let's make a new branch and change a line:

     git checkout -b new_change